Skip to content

 “Very inspiring and informative book.
 It opens the eyes to the dangers that are out there and how to recognize the wolves in sheep’s clothing.
 A great book for those that are searching for truth in a confusing world.”
 Goodreads Review (5 Stars)

-“The book is dominated by Biblical quotations that reminded me of the old saying, ‘Even Satan can quote Scripture’.
-Keeping this in mind, the gradual overwhelming of the author’s own spirit and common sense can be seen as inevitable.”
-Goodreads Review (31/2 Stars)
+“The book is dominated by Biblical quotations that reminded me of the old saying, ‘Even Satan can quote Scripture…” Goodreads Review (31/2 Stars)

 “C. Read tells us everything there is to know about her experience with deception and finding truth in God.”
 (3 Stars)